plabondatta26/ats-django-scrapper/README.md

 This project is developed with django 3.2.11 and python version 3.7.7, selenium and beutifulsoap.
 This project containing updated version of chrome browser which is updating from code.

-requirements file is included in this repository named rr.txt
+requirements file is included in this repository named requirements.txt

 # URLs description:
 1. http://finder.inspecthoa.com/admin <br>